tnc1997/dart-xml-serializable/README.md

 * Package: https://pub.dev/packages/xml_annotation
 * [Source code](xml_annotation)

-The annotation package which has no dependencies.
+The annotation package which has few dependencies.

 Import it into your pubspec `dependencies:` section.